CMAP-REPOS/cmap_trip-based_model/README.md

 Submit_Full_Regional_Model.bat
 ```

-This back script can be run either from the regular Windows command prompt or from
-any flavor of conda terminal (Anaconda Prompt, Miniforge Prompt, etc).
+This batch script can be run from any flavor of conda terminal (Anaconda Prompt,
+Miniforge Prompt, etc) or from a plain Windows command prompt, which means it can
+also be run just by double-clicking the `Submit_Full_Regional_Model.bat` file
+in Windows Explorer.

 ### Running Only the Mode, Destination and Time-of-Day Components